-Trevor and his wife Hiromi are the proprietors of The White Fox restaurant in Oji, Tokyo and the online Japanese cooks shop Cook Tokyo.
+Trevor Blyth has lived in Japan since 2001.
+He and his wife Hiromi are the owners of the online Japanese cooks shop, Cook Tokyo.

-Winning the Roux Scholarship in 1996 Trevor trained with Michel and Jean-Michel Lorain at La Côte Saint-Jacques, in Joigny, France, he maintains that, winning the award had a greater bearing on his development as a chef than any other single event in his entire career history.
+Trevor learned his craft in 1, 2 and 3 Michelin starred restaurants and luxury hotels in Britain and France and in 1996 was the winner of the Roux Scholarship.
+He served his stage with Michel and Jean-Michel Lorain at La Côte Saint-Jacques in France and maintains that winning the award had a greater bearing on his development as a chef than any other single event in his entire career history.

-“Made up of all the past winners, the club sets the Roux Scholarship aside from all other cooking competitions.
-It is a unique network for a group of like-minded professional chefs to exchange news, views and ideas and join culinary trips around the globe, which are enjoyed not only for the educational content but also for the good humor and camaraderie of the scholars.
-For me personally, especially now that I live in Japan, it is a great way to keep up with the latest happenings within the culinary circuit in the UK.”
+“Made up of all the past winners, the club sets the Roux Scholarship aside from all other cooking competitions worldwide.
+It is a unique network encouraging and enabling like-minded professional chefs to exchange news, views and ideas and join culinary trips around the globe, which are enjoyed not only for the educational content but also for the good humor and camaraderie of the scholars.
+For me personally, especially now that I live in Japan, it is a great way to keep up with the latest happenings within the UK culinary circuit.”

-“Once a Roux scholar you are a Roux scholar for life and I would highly recommend all young chefs enter and keep re-entering until they win.”
+“Once you win the Roux Scholarship you are a Roux Scholar for life and I would highly recommend all young chefs enter and keep re-entering until they win.”